Jerpin/number-detection/README.md

 # number-detection
 Digital image processing was used to preprocess and detect the number.
-CNN model was used for classification.
+CNN model was used for classification(trained with MNIST data set).

 This is a task uses raspberry pi with camera to recognize a number.
 Raspberrypi is set on a ship which is going to sail to where the number is.